-Outerknown was started by professional surfer Kelly Slater with the vision to create a new company that made great clothing with a radical commitment to sustainability.
+Outerknown is a clothing brand started by professional surfer Kelly Slater with the vision to create a new company that makes great clothing with a radical commitment to sustainability.

-Outerknown is trying to prove that you don’t have to compromise on sustainability or style, because they can come in the same package.
+Outerknown is trying to prove to other fashion brands that you don’t have to compromise on sustainability or style, because they can come in the same package.

 They produce all their products locally in the state of California a few miles from their offices in San Francisco.
 They even plant a tree for every garment purchase.

-People Tree is a sustainable fair trade fashion company that strives to make every product as sustainable and environmentally conscious as possible from start to finish.
+People Tree is a sustainable fair trade fashion company that strives to make every product as sustainable and eco-friendly as possible from start to finish.

 From the very start their products had Global Organic Textile Standard certification and were even the first fashion company to be awarded the World Fair Trade Organisation product label.